-Map 4.8 Overall groundwaters objectives in the South Eastern RBD
+Map 4.10 Overall groundwaters objectives in the Western RBD

-5 The programme of measures for the South Eastern RBD
+5 The programme of measures for the Western RBD

-Chapter 4 set out the objectives for the South Eastern RBD.
+Chapter 4 set out the objectives for the Western RBD.
 This chapter describes the measures to be taken to achieve those objectives.
 Many of the measures are already provided for in national legislation and are being implemented.
 These include, for example, the Urban Waste Water Treatment Regulations 2001 to 2010 and the Good Agricultural Practice for the Protection of Waters Regulations of 2009.
-Other measures have recently been introduced (for example new Bathing Water Regulations, 2008) or are under preparation (for example proposed authorisation regulations for abstractions and physical modifications).
+Others measures have been recently introduced (for example new Bathing Water Regulations, 2008) or are under preparation (for example proposed authorisation regulations for abstractions and physical modifications).
 A full and detailed list of measures is provided in Appendices 4 and 5 and there is more information about the measures in the national programme of measures background document and also the suite of programme of measures - technical studies background documents where the specific measures for key water management issues are explained (available on www.wfdireland.ie).